RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/Problems.md

   (ii) If $a,b \in \mathbb{R}$, deduce that $\left|\sqrt{|a|} - \sqrt{|b|}\right| \leq \sqrt{|a - b|}$.
     <br>
-  [Hint: Imitate the proof of Corollary 1.1 in the lecture notes.]
+  [Hint: Immitate the proof of [Corollary 1.1](https://rosiesb.github.io/Analysis-Notes/1Rev.html#cor:tri) in the lecture notes.]

   (iii) Hence prove that if the sequence $(a_{n})$ converges to $l$, then $\left(\sqrt{|a_{n}|}\right)$ converges to $\sqrt{|l|}$.